DimaEnotoff/FriendlyCLP/Readme.md

 This is the most general and the most flexible approach.
 A custom argument type class should extend the `Argument` class and override the abstract `Convert` method.
 A concrete argument implementation has to expose a property or properties through which the actual parsed value will be consumed.
-There are no restrictions concerning a property name, however all readily available in the library argument classes have property called `Value`.
+There are no restrictions concerning a property name.
+However, all readily available in the library argument classes have a property called `Value`.

-This example shows how to make a custom argument type that represents _DateTime_ display format.
+This example shows how to make a custom argument type representing the _DateTime_ display format.

 ```C#
 private class DateTimeDisplayFormatArgument : Argument